Appointment scheduling model in healthcare using clustering algorithms: Numerical results

 where $\zeta(i)$ is the average distance of point $i$ from all the other points in the same cluster $(C_i)$, and $\mu(i)$ is smallest average distance of point $i$ to all points in other clusters. $\mu(i)=\text{Min}{d(i,C)}$, where $d(i,C)$ is the average distance of point $i$ to other points in cluster $C \neq C_i$.
-Comparing the average silhouette coefficient for both methods, it can be conducted that K-means clustering has better performance with silhouette score of 0.87 compare to agglomerative methods with 0.81 silhouette score.
-This paper suggests the hospital to use the K-means clustering as a decision making tool to categorize the arrived patient into one of the priority classes, and then schedule an appointment for this patient.
+Comparing the average silhouette coefficient for all four methods, it can be concluded that DBSCAN clustering has better performance with a silhouette score of 0.87.
+Table \ref{table:score} shows the silhouette score for all four methods.

+This paper recommends employing K-means clustering as a decision-making tool for classifying incoming patients into priority classes before scheduling appointments.
+Grouping patients beforehand allows for more efficient and targeted scheduling, optimizing resource allocation, and improving overall system efficiency.

 Using the data set, the daily arrivals of outpatient types are estimated as Poisson distributions with means $\lambda_1 =44$ and $\lambda_2 =56$, where $\lambda_1$ and $\lambda_2$ represent the arrival rates of lower and higher priority outpatients, respectively.
 Outpatients are scheduled within a week (H=7).
 According to the priority classes we estimate the cost parameters of the MDP model.
 The estimations are provided in Table \ref{table:parametersestimation}.
-According to the table, $b_{ih}$ is the cost of giving and appointment $h$ days later to outpatient class $i$, and $c_{i}$ is the cost of rejecting an outpatient of priority class {i}. $G$ is the total number of available appointments at each day.
+According to the table, $b_{ih}$ is the cost of giving an appointment $h$ days later to outpatient class $i$, and $c_{i}$ is the cost of rejecting an outpatient of priority class {i}. $G$ is the total number of available appointments each day.